-An undisclosed number of patients identified by telephone screening as potential participants were subsequently evaluated at the study site by a senior clinician (psychiatrist or psychologist).
-Multiple meetings and teleconferences were held by the sponsoring company with site study investigators to ensure standardization across sites.
+Patients identified by telephone screening as potential participants were subsequently evaluated at the study site.
 Patients and parents were interviewed separately using the Schedule for Affective Disorders and Schizophrenia for Adolescents - Lifetime Version (K-SADS-L).
-Following this initial assessment, the study informed consent form was signed by both patient and parent; there is no mention of a separate assent form in the protocol or in the clinical study report.
-A 7 to 10 day screening period was used to obtain past clinical records and to document that the depressive symptoms were stable.
-At the end of the screening period, only patients continuing to meet the inclusion criteria (DSM-III-R major depression and the HAM-D total score of 12 or greater) were randomised.
-There was no placebo lead-in phase.
+Following this initial assessment, and signing of the informed consent form by both patient and parent, a 7 to 10 day screening period was used to obtain past clinical records and to document that the depressive symptoms were stable.